- Criminal Matters

 Warrant Application Hearings

 The cost to file a warrant application is $20 for each person you seek to have arrested.
 Individual applications must be completed for each person.
 If the crime alleged involves an act of domestic violence or a sex crime, there is no fee to file the warrant application.
-Please note that you must file the Warrant Application in the Carnes Building, 160 Pryor Street, Room J150, then submit payment to the accounting office in the Justice Center Tower, 185 Central Avenue, Room TG700 then return to Room J150 with proof of payment to receive a court date.
+Please note you must file the warrant application at 136 Pryor Street, Suite C-103, Atlanta, GA 30303.

 Georgia law (OCGA Section 17-4-40) provides that except in limited circumstances, a citizen who wishes for another person to be arrested must file a warrant application.
 In Fulton County, the Magistrate Court has procedures to handle applications for arrest warrants.

 Procedure to Apply for a Warrant

 The person applying for the warrant is the “Applicant” and the person you wish to have arrested is the “Respondent.”
 The Applicant is the prosecutor on the case and is solely responsible for ensuring the application is complete and accurate.
 The Warrant Office will not assist you in acquiring information needed to complete the application.

 The Applicant must present a current picture ID to complete the warrant application.
 You must provide the details of the crime, including where and when it occurred.
 The crime must have occurred in Fulton County.

 If the crime is a felony or involves allegations of a sexual offense, you may choose to involve law enforcement in the investigation before applying for a warrant.
 A warrant application will not be scheduled on a pending felony investigation, except at the request of the investigating detective.

 Complete the Warrant Application.
 For all parties listed, you must have complete addresses, including the apartment number if applicable, and the correct zip code and include a physical description of the Respondent.